Reflections on family travels of the past

 Working on this blog post, it became painfully apparent to me that Chris did most of the picture taking on this trip, because I couldn’t find any photos from this trip with her in them.
 What a shame!
 But I’m still hoping that I find some.
 Chris took the photo below of my mom and me as we hugged good-bye on the morning we left.
 Our transportation was my 1974 Chevy Laguna which we thought was a pretty cool car at the time and our destination was Santa Rosa to spend time with my brother and his family.

-We drove to California from Chicago primarily on Interstate 80 and returned via southern routes, enjoying all the miles in between and visits with family in Phoenix.
-We mostly stayed on the main route, but in keeping with the Sweeney traveling spirit would make sure to see some sights along the way.
+We drove to California from Chicago primarily on Interstate 80 and returned via southern routes, enjoying all the miles in between and visits with family in Phoenix, too.
+We mostly stayed on the main route, but in keeping with the Sweeney traveling spirit would make sure to stop and see some sights along the way.
 We also spent some time in Salt Lake City where I had attended college for a year at the University of Utah.
 Each day on the road, we checked in to a motel before dark and called Mom and Dad to let them know our whereabouts.
 We would spend time in the pool and then have a nice dinner together before calling it a night at a reasonable hour so that we could get an early start in the morning.

 Leaving Santa Rosa, we drove south to Los Angeles and then east to Phoenix for more family visits before heading home.
-Whenever I think about driving on the freeways of Los Angeles on that trip, I remember having the windows open, hair blowing, and the radio turned up.
+Whenever I think about driving on the freeways of Los Angeles on that trip, I remember having the windows open, long hair blowing, and the radio turned up.
 I particularly associate America’s Ventura Highway and Gino Vannelli’s People Gotta Move with that experience.

 Day trips to the coast

 While I still lived in the Midwest, I would visit California often to visit Mom, Dad, and Chris.
-We loved taking day trips and would spend hours at the beaches on the Sonoma coast and getting chased by the ice-cold water of the waves as they crashed upon the shore.
+We loved taking day trips and would spend hours at the beaches on the Sonoma coast and enjoyed getting chased by the ice-cold water of the waves as they crashed upon the shore.

-On one memorable occasion when I was visiting from Chicago, Chris and I went with her daughter (who was four at the time) on a one-night camping excursion at Bodega Bay, one of our favorite spots along the coast.
+On one memorable occasion when I was visiting from Chicago, Chris and I went with her daughter (who was four at the time) on a one-night camping excursion to Bodega Bay, one of our favorite spots along the coast.
 We took the family RV to a campground close to the bay.
 It was a beautiful, clear night.
 We had a small campfire on our site and walked around under the stars breathing in the scent of the sea.
 Back in the camper after my niece had fallen asleep, Chris and I stayed up late — just talking.

 Remembering the California girl

 Chris did become a California girl moving to Santa Rosa with our parents after high school in the mid-1970s and attending Santa Rosa Junior College.
 I stayed behind in Chicago much longer to live and work in the big city.
 I sometimes wonder how our lives would have turned out if we had moved to Santa Rosa as a family when Chris and I were both still in high school.
 That was an option that was seriously being considered by our parents.
-Of course, I wouldn’t have met Mr. TWS, so that worked out as it was meant to!
+Of course, I wouldn’t have met Mr. TWS, so that worked out as it was meant to.

 As I’ve been reflecting on these shared travel experiences with Chris, I don’t know where the time has gone — not an uncommon feeling as we get older, I know.
 I hope Chris knew how special those experiences were to me even though we hadn’t talked about them in quite a few years.
 How nice it would have been to become traveling sisters again someday.
 But these and many other memories will have to do — and I will embrace them.